 HITRUST is a not-for-profit organization found in 2007, “born out of the belief that information protection should be a core pillar of, rather than an obstacle to, the broad adoption of health information systems and exchanges.”
 HITRUST partners with public and private healthcare technology, privacy, and information security leaders.
 HITRUST develops, maintains, and provides broad access to its common risk and compliance management frameworks.
-The HITRUST CSF is a certifiable framework that provides organizations with a comprehensive, flexible and efficient approach to regulatory compliance and risk management.
+The HITRUST CSF is a certifiable framework that provides organizations with a comprehensive, flexible, and efficient approach to regulatory compliance and risk management.
 The framework was developed to provide a solution to increasing regulatory scrutiny, increasing risk and liability associated with data breaches, inconsistent implementation of minimum controls, and the rapidly changing business, technology, and regulatory environment.
 It is a healthcare industry standard that was built from what works within other standards and authoritative sources, like ISO 27001/27002, HIPAA, PCI DSS, NIST 800-53…just to name a few.
-It was also built on risk management principals.
+It was also built on risk management principles.
 It aligns with existing, relative controls and requirements.

 Have questions about HITRUST CSF requirements?
 Contact our team today to have them answered.
 KirkpatrickPrice can assist you with SOC 2, SOC 2 +, SOC 2 + HITRUST CSF Certification, HITRUST CSF Certification, Assisted HITRUST CSF Self-Assessment, Policy and Procedure drafting, guided Risk Analysis, and general guidance/consulting.

 - CSF Assurance & Related Programs